nus-cs2103-AY2122S1/tp/docs/team/xxjjxj.md

     * What it does: Allow users to edit event details (name, date and time).
     * Justification: Sometimes when users type too fast, they might have typos.
 Having to delete the event and re-add might reduce their productivity.
       Moreover, in the real world, sometimes events get postponed too.
 Hence, this feature caters to these scenarios.
-    * Highlights: This feature affects the choice of data structure our team uses
+    * Highlights: This feature affects the choice of data structure our team uses.
+We had plans to use priority queue to store events so the event list are automatically sorted in chronological order.
+However, with edit events made possible, we find that it complicates the implementation to re-order it after each edit.
+Our team then decided to provide another feature to provide the option for users to choose whether they want to sort the events or leave it as it is.

 * **New Feature**: Added ability to filter events by date and optionally time.
     * What it does: Allow users to filter for events occurring on a specific date and optionally time.